 - In 2015 it adopted Resolution 2199, condemning the destruction of cultural heritage and legally binding UN Member States under Chapter VII of the UN Charter to prevent the illegal trade in Iraqi and Syrian cultural property (paras 15 to 17).

-Resolutions adopted by the UN Security Council under Chapter VII of the UN Charter are legally binding on all Member States of the United Nations as per Article 25 UN Charter.
+Resolutions adopted by the UN Security Council under Chapter VII of the UN Charter are legally binding on all Member States of the United Nations as per Articles 48 and 49 UN Charter.
+Other resolutions are binding under Article 25 UN Charter.